fcarella/flutter_docker_image_windows/README.md

 -   **Consistent Environment:** Builds inside a Fedora 42 container, eliminating "works on my machine" issues.
 -   **Flutter SDK:** Latest stable version, ready to create and run projects.
 -   **Android Toolchain:** Java 21 OpenJDK and the latest Android SDK tools are pre-installed.
--   **Automated Emulator Networking:** Includes a PowerShell script to automatically handle dynamic WSL IP addresses after reboots.
+-   **Automated Emulator Networking:** Includes a PowerShell script to handle dynamic WSL IP addresses after reboots.
 -   **Working Hot Reload:** Configured to use VS Code's debugger for a reliable hot reload experience.
 -   **Git-Ready Workflow:** Includes instructions for detaching from this template and starting your own project history.